Food For The Poor Canada

 CENTS TO THE CAUSE

-For a dollar donated, after overhead costs of fundraising and admin/management (excluding surplus) 84 cents are available for programs.
+For a dollar donated, after overhead costs of fundraising and admin/management (excluding surplus) 69 cents are available for programs.

 My anchor

-Founded in 1991 and fully operational in 2008, Food For The Poor Canada is the Canadian branch of Food For The Poor Inc. Food For The Poor Canada provides basic aid and sustainable development to communities in the Caribbean and Latin America.
+Founded in 1991 and fully operational in 2008, Food For The Poor Canada (FFTP Canada) is the Canadian branch of Food For The Poor Inc, based in Florida, USA.
+Food For The Poor Canada provides basic aid and sustainable development to communities in the Caribbean and Latin America.
 The charity operates through a community-led approach.
-Food For The Poor Canada asks communities what their needs are and then mobilizes to meet them through different partner organizations.
-In F2019, the charity focused efforts on supporting Jamaica and Haiti but also provides support to Guyana, Honduras, and the Bahamas.
-Some examples of supports offered include food, housing, health care, and education.
+FFTP Canada asks communities what their needs are and mobilizes to meet them through different partner organizations.
+Food For The Poor Canada currently works in Haiti, Jamaica, Guyana, Honduras, and the Bahamas.
+Its head office is in Toronto, ON.

 My anchor